Can you Treat for Termites Yourself?

 • No Guarantees – Unlike professional services, DIY treatments don’t include warranties or damage coverage.

-• Safety Risks – Handling chemicals improperly can pose health hazards to you, your family, & pets.
+• Safety Risks – Handling chemicals improperly can pose health hazards to you, your family, and pets.

 While DIY treatments can be effective for small or isolated issues, larger infestations or structural damage always require professional help.